quicwg/multipath/draft-ietf-quic-multipath.md

 on the path carry a Destination CID selected by the peer from the list provided to that peer.

-The relation between CIDs and paths is not fixed, but the relation between packet number spaces and paths is fixed.
+The relation between packet number spaces and paths is fixed.
+CIDs are pre-allocated for each Path Identifier.
+Once CIDs are issued, they are assigned to one specific Path Identifier.
 A node may decide to rotate the Destination CID it uses, a NAT may decide to change the 4-tuple over which packets from that path will be received.
 The packet number space does not change when CID